madfam-io/plinto/docs/technical/CODEBASE_ANALYSIS.md

 - Enterprise: 25 customers = $50,000/mo
 - **Total MRR**: ~$114,000 → **ARR: $1.37M**

 The codebase requires significant work but has solid foundations for a successful identity platform.
-With focused execution on the critical path items, Plinto can reach market readiness within 2-3 months.
+With focused execution on the critical path items, Janua can reach market readiness within 2-3 months.